IRONKAGE/wyatt00.github.io/_posts/2019-10-15-The-Square-Sums-Problem.md

 ### Description from CodeWars

-Write a function 'square sums' that, given an integer number _N_ (in range 2..1000), returns array of integers 1.._N_ arranged in a way, so sum of each 2 consecutive numbers is a square.
+Write a function 'square sums' that, given an integer number _N_ (in range 2..1000), returns an array of integers 1.._N_ arranged in a way, so the sum of each 2 consecutive numbers is a square.

 **Solution is valid if and only if following two criteria are met:**